google/crfs/README.md

-Fortunately, we can fix the fact that *tar.gz* files are unindexed and unseekable, while still making the file a valid *tar.gz* file by taking advantage of the properties of both tar files and gzip compression in that you can concatenate tar files together to make valid tar files, and you can concatenate multiple gzip streams together and have a valid gzip stream.
+Fortunately, we can fix the fact that *tar.gz* files are unindexed and unseekable, while still making the file a valid *tar.gz* file by taking advantage of the fact that two gzip streams can be concatenated and still be a valid gzip stream.
+So you can just make a tar file where each tar entry is its own gzip stream.

 We introduce a format, **Stargz**, a **S**eekable **tar.gz** format that's still a valid tar.gz file for everything else